cashubtc/nuts/xx+1.md

 }
 ```

-`max_mint` is the number of blind authentication tokens (BATs) that can be minted in a single request using the `POST /v1/auth/blind/mint` endpoint.
+`bat_max_mint` is the number of blind authentication tokens (BATs) that can be minted in a single request using the `POST /v1/auth/blind/mint` endpoint.

 `protected_endpoints` contains the endpoints that are protected by blind authentication. `method` denotes the HTTP method of the endpoint, and `path` is a regex pattern that must match the path of the URL.
 In this example, all `/v1/mint/*` endpoints are protected and require blind authentication.